Bamako

 Bamako is the nation's administrative centre.
 The city proper is a cercle in its own right.
-Bamako's river port is located in nearby Koulikoro, along with a major regional trade and conference center.
-Bamako is the seventh-largest West African urban center after Lagos, Abidjan, Kano, Ibadan, Dakar, and Accra.
+Bamako's river port is located in nearby Koulikoro, along with a major regional trade and conference centre.
+Bamako is the seventh-largest West African urban centre after Lagos, Abidjan, Kano, Ibadan, Dakar, and Accra.
 Locally manufactured goods include textiles, processed meat, and metal goods as well as mining.
 Commercial fishing occurs on the Niger River.